alexdesousa/alexdesousa.github.io/README.md

 - _Github Pages_ for hosting it.
 - _Jekyll_ for generating the static site.
 - _TailwindCSS_ for the site styling.
-- _Travis CI_ for building and deploying it.
+- _GitHub Actions_ for building and deploying it.

 ## Why Github Pages?